-It applies a combination of general massage and “finger-walking” techniques to the feet, or hands, or ears.
+Reflexology is applied by a combination of general massage and “finger-walking” techniques to the feet, hands, or ears.

 Why is reflexology done primarily on the feet?

-Not only are they more accessible being a larger surface area than the ears, for example, they are very sensitive to touch, which makes the treatment more effective, (there are 7200 nerves in each foot) The feet and legs are wired such with our nervous system to be in a constant state of readiness receiving information from the body, gravity and movement.
-Feet and legs work closely with the fight or flight, rest and digest mechanism of our nervous system, and literally take us out of danger.
-When the legs and feet are massaged and sore points are pressed, they release tension built up in the muscles and nerves which in turn reflect this relaxation response to the whole body.
+Reflexology is done primarily on the feet because they are more accessible being a larger surface area than the ears and hands.
+They are also very sensitive to touch, because comparably they have an abundance of nerves, which also contributes to making the treatment more effective as well.
+To note, there are 7200 nerves in each foot.
+Further, the feet are intimately connected to the nervous system.
+Feet are in a constant state of readiness for receiving information from the body, gravity, and movement.
+Working closely with the fight or flight, rest and digest mechanism of the nervous system, they literally take us out of danger!
+When the legs and feet are massaged, and sore points are pressed, they release tension built up in the muscles, and nerves, which in turn reflect this relaxation response to the whole body from head to toe!

 What is therapeutic massage?